qutip/qutip/doc/introduction.rst

 Whats New in QuTiP Version 2.2
 ================================

+- **QuTiP is now 100% compatible with the Windows Operating System!**

 - New Bloch3d class for plotting 3D Bloch spheres using Mayavi.

 - Added partial transpose function.